4d/4d-for-ios/website/translated_docs/ja/Features-PushNotification.md

 ## MobileApps folder

-Whether you're working on Windows or on macOS, you need to copy the 4DBASE/MobileApps/ID.BundleID/AuthKey_XXXX.P8 and 4DBASE/MobileApps/ID.BundleID/manifest.json files from your Design database to your production database.
+Whether you're working on Windows or on macOS, you need to copy the 4DBASE/MobileApps/ID.BundleID/AuthKey_XXXX.P8 and 4DBASE/MobileApps/ID.BundleID/manifest.json files from your Design database to your production database.BundleID/AuthKey_XXXX.P8 and 4DBASE/MobileApps/ID.BundleID/manifest.json files from your Design database to your production database.

 ## これからどうする？